So all of the sudden you’ve got a site that’s suffered an unexpected drop in the rankings and your organic traffic is in the tank. What do you do?

 Step 4: Tools for Further Analysis

-In addition to getting those answers, dig into some tools:
+In addition to getting those answers, it’s a good idea to leverage these tools:

-- Dig deeper into Google Webmaster Tools for any errors or issues (indexation, sitemaps, etc.)
+- Dig deeper into GSC to find any errors or issues (indexation bloat, sitemap problems, etc.).

-- Look at the campaign in SEOmoz for regular errors, etc.
+- Look at the campaign in Moz for new errors.

-- Look at historical SEOmoz data: (campaign>competitive analysis>history) to see if their Moz metrics decreased over time and if it correlates to the drop.
+- Look at historical Moz data (campaign>competitive analysis>history) to see if their Moz metrics decreased over time and if it correlates to the drop.

 - Do a site:domain search and see if anything looks off.